Solving the Cancer Equation

 This interdisciplinary research collaboration is possible because of a $10 million gift from Dheeraj Pandey, MS ’98, and his wife, Swapna.
 Dheeraj is a graduate of UT’s top-10 Department of Computer Science.
 “The fellowship that UTCS granted me back in 1997 inspired me to make this gift,” he says.
 “I flew for the first time in my life when I came to Texas with two suitcases and $900 in my pocket.
 UTCS gave me everything — a passion for distributed systems, a lab in which I bumped into my wife online, an early career start and an everlasting love for Austin.”

-“UT Austin has a unique environment that that enables the interdisciplinary research critical to tackling grand challenges like personalized care for cancer patients.”
+“UT Austin has a unique environment that enables the interdisciplinary research critical to tackling grand challenges like personalized care for cancer patients.”

 – Karen Willcox, Director, Oden Institute